-How the Specter of Communism Is Ruling Our World (Chapter Thirteen: Hijacking the Media)
+How the Specter of Communism Is Ruling Our World (Chapter Thirteen: The Media – The Specter’s Mouthpiece)

 (Minghui.org) [Editor's Note] This series is a reprint of The Epoch Times' English translation of the book How the Specter of Communism Is Ruling Our World by the editorial team of Nine Commentaries on the Communist Party.

 Table of Contents of the Book